Bhutan national football team: Beginning (1950s–1980s)

-1980s

-Given that international competition had been taking place since 1872, Bhutan's official entry into the international arena was comparatively late, playing their first match only in 1982, a 3–1 loss to Nepal in the 1982 ANFA Cup.
+Given that the first international competition had been taking place since 1872, Bhutan's official entry into the international arena was comparatively late, playing their first match only in 1982, a 3–1 loss to Nepal in the 1982 ANFA Cup.
 However, other sources also indicate that a team representing Bhutan travelled to Nepal eight years earlier and won a tournament known as the Shripanch Mahendra Gold Cup, though it is not clear the extent to which this was a true international tournament or whether they were competing against club teams.
 They also played a representative team from China's Kunming Army Unit in the competition, also losing 3–1.
 Unfortunately, the scorers for Bhutan are not recorded, so it is unknown who scored Bhutan's first international goal.
 Bhutan's involvement in the ANFA Cup came some seven years before the inauguration of their own league competition.
 Again however, sources are contradictory with some indicating that a tournament that at least shared the name "A-League" was established in Thimphu sometime around the beginning of the 1980s.

 Despite the at best fledgling nature of their domestic competition at that time, Bhutan continued to put out a side, this time in the South Asian Games.
 They entered the first games in 1984, but lost all three of their games, 2–0 to Bangladesh, 5–0 to hosts and eventual winners Nepal and 1–0 to the Maldives to finish last out of the four competing teams.
 It is unclear whether a play-off for third place was held between Bhutan and the Maldives.
 If it was, then the result is not known.
 Either way, the bronze medal was awarded to the Maldives.

 Undeterred, Bhutan sent a team to the following year's competition in Bangladesh.
 Results went the same way as the prior year's tournament.
 Bhutan were drawn in group B of the competition along with India and Nepal.
 They lost their first match narrowly, 1–0 to Nepal and were beaten 3–0 by eventual champions India to ensure that they finished bottom of the group and did not progress.

 The national team did not play any fixtures for the next two years as the South Asian Games moved to become a biennial competition, though they again sent a team to the third edition of the games in Kolkata, India.
-Drawn in group B again, this time with Nepal and Bangladesh, history repeated itself, as Bhutan lost first to Bangladesh 3–0, with Badal Das, Kaiser Hamid and Ahmed Ali scoring for Bangladesh, and then 6–2 to Nepal.
+Drawn in group B again, this time with Nepal and Bangladesh, history repeated itself, as Bhutan lost first to Bangladesh 3–0, with Badal Das, Khurshid Alam Babul and Ahmed Ali scoring for Bangladesh, and then 6–2 to Nepal.
 Whilst their two goals ended a five-year, six-game scoring drought, they were thoroughly outclassed as Ganesh Thapa scored five times for Nepal.